blurb-jtique/agordo/setup/mac-m-chip.md

 - go to settings/registries
 - use the existing docker hub registry and edit it, setting the username as blurbendava and ask for the password to the team (see if it is possible to stoer it using keeper)

-do not install podman-compose, instead instal docker compose using the repo and the bin, moving it to bin folder

 - **install podman desktop**
 	- **review mportant extensions**
 		- composer